Pourquoi on a les cheveux gras ? - La Boutique Brasileira

 Why do we have greasy hair?

 Oily hair is a common problem that can be both embarrassing and frustrating.
-If you are wondering why you have oily hair , this article will provide you with the information you need to understand the causes of this phenomenon.
+If you're wondering why you have oily hair , this article will provide you with the information you need to understand the causes of this phenomenon.

-First of all, it is important to understand that oily hair is caused by excess sebum production.
+First of all, it is important to understand that oily hair is caused by an excessive production of sebum.

 What is sebum?

-Sebum is an oily substance produced by sebaceous glands located just below the surface of your skin.
-These sebaceous glands are found throughout your body, but are most numerous on your scalp , face, chest, and back.
+Sebum is an oily substance produced by sebaceous glands located beneath the surface of your skin.
+These sebaceous glands are present throughout the body, but they are more numerous on the scalp , face, chest, and back.

 1 - Where does sebum come from?

-Sebum is produced by sebaceous cells , which are found inside the sebaceous glands .
-Sebaceous cells produce lipids, an oily substance that is then secreted into the ducts of the sebaceous glands .
+Sebum is produced by sebaceous cells , which are located inside the sebaceous glands .
+These cells produce lipids, an oily substance that is then secreted into the ducts of the sebaceous glands .
 The sebum then mixes with sweat and other substances to form the hydrolipidic film, a protective layer that covers your skin.

 3 - What's the problem with sebum?

 Excessive sebum production can cause skin and hair problems, such as oily hair , dandruff , clogged pores, and acne .
-It is therefore important to maintain a healthy balance of sebum production to keep your skin and hair healthy.
+Therefore, maintaining a healthy balance of sebum production is important for preserving the health of your skin and hair.

-4 - Who is guilty of this excessive sebum production:
+4 - Who is responsible for this excessive sebum production?

 - Genetic factors :

-Some people are simply predisposed to having excess sebum production due to their genetics.
-If your parents have oily hair or skin , you may have it too.
+Some people are simply predisposed to excessive sebum production due to their genetics.
+If your parents have oily hair or skin , it's possible you will too.

 - Hormonal changes : Hormones have a significant impact on sebum production.
-Hormonal changes that occur during puberty, pregnancy, menopause or the menstrual cycle can cause excess sebum production.
+Hormonal changes that occur during puberty, pregnancy, menopause, or the menstrual cycle can cause excessive sebum production.

 - Stress :

-Stress can also affect hormone levels and lead to excess sebum production.
-Stress hormones such as cortisol can stimulate sebum production, which can lead to oilier skin or hair .
+Stress can also affect hormone levels and lead to excessive sebum production.
+Stress hormones such as cortisol can stimulate sebum production, which can result in oilier skin or hair .

 - Food :

-A diet high in saturated fat, sugar and salt can disrupt hormonal balance and contribute to excess sebum production.
+A diet high in saturated fats, sugar, and salt can disrupt hormonal balance and contribute to excessive sebum production.
 Similarly, excessive alcohol and caffeine consumption can also stimulate sebum production.

 - Hair and skin care products :

-Using the wrong products for your skin or hair type can increase sebum production.
-Hair products and skin care products that contain ingredients like mineral oils and silicones can clog pores and prevent sebum from flowing normally.
+Using products that are unsuitable for your skin or hair type can worsen sebum production.
+Hair and skin care products containing ingredients such as mineral oils and silicones can clog pores and prevent sebum from flowing normally.

 - Environmental factors :